ndkramer/WDIO-Course/CUCUMBER/Regular Expression.md

 16. **a{3}** - Matches exactly 3 consecutive 'a' characters
 17. **a{3,}** - Matches 3 or more consecutive 'a' characters
 18. **a{3,6}** - Matches between 3 and 6 'a' characters
+19. ( \ ) -  In regular expressions, the vertical bar or pipe symbol "|" is used to denote a logical OR.
+This means that the pattern will match if either the expression before or after the "|" is present.
+For example, in the regular expression "(apple|orange)", the pattern will match either "apple" or "orange".

+21. ? - In regular expressions, the "?" character has a special meaning.
+It makes the preceding element optional.
+This means that the pattern will match whether or not that element is present.
+For example, the regular expression "colou?r" would match both "color" and "colour".
+22. ?: - In regular expressions, "?:", when placed at the start of a group, makes that group non-capturing.
+This means that the group will still match as usual, but it won't capture the matched text for later use.
+For example, in the regular expression "(?:abc)def", "abc" is part of the matching pattern, but it's not captured for later use.
+23.
 Remember, regular expressions can be very powerful but also complex, so use them wisely

 **Another Reference: ** https://github.com/ndkramer/WDIO-Course/blob/main/CUCUMBER/Cucumber-Regular-Expressions-Cheat-Sheet.pdf